malvikasharan/APRICOT/README.md

 ##query
 Quick help: `python3 APRICOT/bin/apricot query -h`

-APRICOT gives multiple options to the users to supply queries.
-For example, the queries can be provided as UniProt ids (--uids), gene ids or protein names (--geneids), fasta sequences (--fasta) or only the taxonomy id (--taxid) for a complete proteome analysis (-P).
+As mentioned already, APRICOT gives multiple options to the users to supply queries.
+For example, the queries can be provided as UniProt ids (--uids), gene ids or protein names (--geneids), fasta sequences (--fasta) or only the taxonomy id (--taxid) for a complete proteome analysis (using flag -P).

 Paths for the saving the query data and their corresponding fasta files, xml files, annotation tables etc. can be optinally provided by the users.

 ````
 usage: apricot query [-h] [--analysis_path ANALYSIS_PATH] [--uids UIDS]